JLSecOps/JLcyberfortress/scripts/Python concepts from module 2.md

 	import statistics
 Imports the statistics module and all of its functions from the Python Standard Library

-from statistics import mean
+from statistics, import mean
 Imports the mean() function of the statistics module from the Python Standard Library

-from statistics import mean, median
+from statistic,s import mean, median
 Imports the mean() and median() functions of the statistics module from the Python Standard Library

 ## Comments